ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Experiments Results

-\textbf{Qualitative Results.} Figure~\ref{fig:qualitative_examples} provides the qualitative examples of the concept learning.
-It can be inferred that Textual Inversion (LDM) learns the \concept{sketch} concept very well (the first row).
-While DreamBooth and Custom Diffusion struggle to learn it.
-All of the baselines perform comparatively well in reproducing the learned concept (the second row).
-But interestingly, in the case of compositions, DreamBooth and Custom Diffusion performs well with the cost of losing the concept alignment (last two rows).
-At the same time, textual inversion approaches cannot reproduce the compositions (like, Two V\textsuperscript{*}) but they maintain the concept alignment.
+Figure~\ref{fig:qualitative_examples} provides the qualitative examples of the concept learning.
+It can be inferred that Textual Inversion (LDM) learns the \concept{sketch} concept very well (the first row), while DreamBooth and Custom Diffusion struggle to learn it.
+All baselines perform comparatively well in reproducing the learned concept (the second row).
+Interestingly, in the case of compositions, DreamBooth and Custom Diffusion perform well with the cost of losing the concept alignment (the last two rows).
+At the same time, textual inversion approaches cannot reproduce the compositions (like, \textit{``Two V\textsuperscript{*}''}) but they maintain concept alignment.
 Overall, these qualitative examples align with our quantitative results and strengthen our evaluation framework.